|246B.01||MINNESOTA SEX OFFENDER PROGRAM; DEFINITIONS.|

 (b) These experts shall, in consultation with the executive clinical director of the sex offender treatment program:

-(1) review and identify relevant information and evidence-based best practices and methodologies for effectively assessing, diagnosing, and treating civilly committed sex offenders;
+(1) review and identify relevant information and evidence-based best practices and methodologies for effectively assessing, diagnosing, and treating clients;

 (2) on at least an annual basis, complete a site visit and comprehensive program evaluation that may include a review of program policies and procedures to determine the program's level of compliance, address specific areas of concern brought to the panel's attention by the executive clinical director or executive director, offer recommendations, and complete a written report of its findings to the executive director and clinical director; and